-Advertising costs are expensed as incurred.
-The Company's expenditures on advertising were \$800 and \$469 for the years ended December 31, 2021 and 2020, respectively.
+Advertising, marketing, and public relations costs are expensed as incurred.
+The Company's expenditures in this category were \$902 and \$800 for the years ended December 31, 2022 and 2021, respectively.

 Off-Balance Sheet Financial Instruments

 In the ordinary course of business, the Company has entered into off-balance sheet financial instruments consisting of commitments to extend credit and letters of credit.
 Such financial instruments are recorded in the Consolidated Balance Sheets when they are funded.